 Make transport part of the experience

 Some transport isn’t just a way to get somewhere—it is part of the trip.
+Once we relax into that idea, local buses and trains start feeling like a window into everyday life, not a hurdle.

 - Water buses in Venice